 Lake Mead and the Strip are what are best known for entertainment out in Henderson.
 Both of which require a form of transportation since Lake Mead has only a few shops and is mainly a place for boating.
 The Strip is referenced to the strip of malls, entertainment, and casinos in Las Vegas, NV with a half-hour drive on the freeway if you leave early enough to avoid the homeward traffic after 5 pm.

 You can be expected to pay $200 a night if the party plans go array with a $25-44 before tax resort fees added.
 Depending on your tipple, you can expect to pay around $10-15 for drinks.
 Want to go to a night club?
 One of the best nightclubs, Omnia is going to be about $2,000 upon entry.
 Overall, the budget is going to look around $1,000 for a night out of town.
-SourceOpens in a new tab.
+Source

 9. White Supremacy and Hate Groups